General health rules for trade or introduction into the European Union (EU) of fresh poultry meat for human consumption

 In relation to poultry meat:

-- Intra-Union trade or trade refers solely to the movement of animals or animal products between EU Member States
+- Intra-Union trade or trade refers solely to the movement of animals or animal products between the EU countries

 - Introduction, as it covers transit with or without storage in the EU, has generally replaced the word "import" for animal products.
-Imports refer solely to the movement of animals or animal products into the EU Member States from non-EU countries.
+Imports refer solely to the movement of animals or animal products into the EU countries from non-EU countries.

 For more information and guidance, please refer to International Affairs - Import Conditions.